-Kyoto Encyclopedia of Genes and Genomes (KEGG) is an effort to computerize current knowledge of molecular and cellular biology in terms of the information pathways that consist of interacting molecules or genes and to provide links from the gene catalogs produced by genome sequencing projects.
-The KEGG project is being undertaken in the Institute for Chemical Research, Kyoto University as part of the Japanese Human Genome Program.
+Kyoto Encyclopedia of Genes and Genomes (KEGG) is an effort to computerize current knowledge of molecular and cellular biology regarding the information pathways that consist of interacting molecules or genes and to provide links from the gene catalogs produced by genome sequencing projects.
+The KEGG project is being undertaken at the Institute for Chemical Research, Kyoto University as part of the Japanese Human Genome Program.
 Link

-A list of current genome sequencing projects with links to their respective researching facility.
+A list of current genome sequencing projects with links to their research facility.
 Link

 Maize Genetics COOP Stock Center